It’s a legitimate question to ask:

 – Freshwater and Drinking Water

 – Energy & Electricity (which mainly comes from fossil fuels)

 It’s almost impossible to guess exactly when a resource will run out, but estimates can be made.

 Resources are more likely to run out and be a problem in terms of future supply when:

-- The resource is not being renewed at a replacement, or above replacement rate i.e. we are consuming the resource quicker than we are consuming it
+– The resource is not being renewed at a replacement, or above replacement rate i.e. we are consuming the resource quicker than it is being renewed

 Guides On Running Out Of Specific Resources On Earth

 We’ve put together guides on the supply of the above resources which you can read here:

 - How Much Freshwater & Drinking Water Do We Have Left